uber/graph.gl/docs/api-reference/graphgl.md

 ```

 ### `layout` (Layout, required)
 Use one of the layouts provided by Graph.gl or create a new custom layout class by following the [instruction](/docs/advanced/custom-layout).
-Right now Graph.gl provides D3 and Simple layout for basic usage.
-There are more experimental layouts under `src/experimental-layouts`, please reference to the experimental layout [gallery](docs/experimental).
+For more detail, please see the [Layout](/docs/api-reference/layout) section.

 ### `initialViewState` (Object, optional)
 For more detail, please see [here](/docs/api-reference/viewport).